How To Fix A Slow Metabolism: MUST WATCH!

 4. Vitamin B1

+Cortisol is a stress hormone that triggers insulin release.
+Find ways to relax and minimize stress.
 Estrogen is the female sex hormone, which also stimulates the release of insulin.
-Try to avoid taking estrogen tablets, and do things that will promote a balance in your hormone levels.
+Try to avoid taking estrogen tablets, and do things that promote balance in your hormone levels.

 *Any comments on our blog or websites relating to weight loss results may or may not be typical and your results will vary depending on your diet and exercise habits.